Privacy Notice for Visitors and Customers

-- information about events you may have attended in the past;
+- information about your visit to Japan House London or events you may have attended in the past;

-- your interests and marketing preferences (where you have provided this information);
+- your interests, opinions and marketing preferences (where you have provided this information);

 - technical information gained from your use of our websites, including your internet protocol (IP) address, cookie identifier, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform;

-- demographic information such as age group, gender and geographic location where this information is available from your social media posts on our social media sites;
+- demographic information such as age group, gender and geographic location where this information is provided by you in our surveys or available from your social media posts on our social media sites;

 - information about your website visit (such as which pages you visited, how you navigated to our website, and how long you spent browsing our website) and engagement with our direct marketing emails (such as whether the email was opened and if you opened hyperlinks within the email); and